Europe·Turkey·Updated May 3, 2026

 What scams target tourists in Marmaris?

-The most frequently reported tourist scams in Marmaris are Bar Street Overcharging and Drink Substitution, Carpet and Leather Shop Commission Tour, Blue Cruise Charter Bait-and-Switch.
+The most frequently reported tourist scams in Marmaris are Holiday Photo Phishing and Rental Portal Fraud, Bar Street Overcharging and Drink Substitution, Carpet and Leather Shop Commission Tour, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Marmaris?